villares/lousa-magica/README-EN.md

 #### Definitive setup suggestions

-* Tools: pliers and solder;
+* Tools: pliers and soldering iron;
-* Use a mercury switch instead of a button on `D13` to erase *Lousa mágica*.
+* Use a tilt switch (mercury switch) instead of a button on `D13` to erase *Lousa mágica*.
-* Setup in a box with a transparent side, with holes for the wattmeters.
+* Setup in a box with a transparent side, with holes for the potentiometers.

 #### Other ideas

-* Pong with wattmeters, Dojo version: [`github.com/arteprog/cursos/tree/master/DOJO-pong-com-pot`](https://github.com/arteprog/cursos/tree/master/DOJO-pong-com-pot)
+* Pong with potentiometers, Dojo version: [`github.com/arteprog/cursos/tree/master/DOJO-pong-com-pot`](https://github.com/arteprog/cursos/tree/master/DOJO-pong-com-pot)
 * "Wireless" version made by [João Adriano Freitas](https://github.com/jaafreitas): [`github.com/jaafreitas/LousaMagica`](https://github.com/jaafreitas/LousaMagica)

 ----